Symmetry and Invariant Bases in Finite Element Exterior Calculus: Traces and Extension Operators

 \section{Traces and Extension Operators}

-In this section we study the interaction of simplicial symmetries with trace and extension operators.
-On the one hand, the trace operation preserves $\bbK$-invariant sets.
-On the other hand, there exist extension operators that preserve $\bbK$-invariant sets.
-The consequence of the latter is that a $\bbK$-invariant geometrically decomposed basis can be constructed if such bases are known for each component in the geometric decomposition. \\
+In this section we study the relation of simplicial symmetries with traces, extension operators, and geometric decompositions of bases.
+The traces of $\bbF$-invariant sets are $\bbF$-invariant again.
+Conversely, we discuss extension operators that preserve $\bbF$-invariant sets.
+An important result is that an $\bbF$-invariant geometrically decomposed basis exists if and only if such bases exist for each component in the geometric decomposition.

-We first introduce some additional notation.
-Let $F \subseteq T$ be a subsimplex and let $\pi \in \Perm(n)$ be a permutation.
-Then $S_{\pi}F$ is another subsimplex of $T$ of the same dimension.
-With some abuse of notation, we have affine diffeomorphisms

-We first prove the result concerning the traces of $\bbK$-invariant sets.
+We first prove that taking traces preserves $\bbF$-invariance.